 In this sense, ecosystem design never stops; it is always necessary to keep the problem space open, flow back to the start and continuously adapt.

-Umio has developed a holistic framework and approach for designing value in health ecosystems, with lessons applicable to other complex service ecosystems.
+I have developed a holistic framework and approach for designing value in health ecosystems, with lessons applicable to other complex service ecosystems.
 This sets-out the capabilities organisations need to better address complex health system problems.
-Download it from our website here.

 Find out more by inviting me to speak at your event or getting in touch to discuss our ecosystem design workshop, training, project and consultancy services.